New Study Links Infertility to Flame Retardants in Furniture and Carpet

 Results from the Study

+Harvard?s study measured amounts of organophosphate flame retardants, otherwise abbreviated as PFRs, in the urine of women who were trying to conceive using IVF.
+Five different PFR chemicals were tested for and measured in the women.
+The research found that the chances of conceiving and having a healthy pregnancy were diminished for those who had elevated levels of the chemicals in their urine, meaning that women would have less of a chance to get pregnant at every stage from fertilization to live birth.
 Infertility has also been linked to other chemicals such as those used in pesticides in addition to other products.
 These chemicals are used in furniture and can easily become airborne.
 Through disrupting the endocrine system?the system in the body that regulates hormones?toxic chemicals can impact fertility in both men and women.

 Additional Research about Flame Retardants